Early life and work of Clint Eastwood

-Clinton Eastwood Jr., an American actor and director, was born on May 31, 1930 in San Francisco to Clinton Eastwood Sr. and the former Margret (Note: The birth name of his mother has been misspelled in countless references.
+Clinton Eastwood Jr., an American retired actor and director, was born on May 31, 1930 in San Francisco to Clinton Eastwood Sr. and the former Margret (Note: The birth name of his mother has been misspelled in countless references.
 Ruth's birth name was Margret as in Ann-Margret, not "Margaret" as in Margaret Thatcher.
-This according to state birth records.)
+This according to state birth records.
+It was never "Margaret", as has often been said.)
 Ruth Runner.

 Early life

 Eastwood was unusually large at birth, weighing 11 lb 6 oz (5.16 kg), and was nicknamed "Samson" by the nurses at St. Francis Hospital.
 He has English, Scottish, Dutch, Welsh, and Irish ancestry.
 The elder of two siblings, he has a younger sister, Jeanne Bernhardt, born in 1934.
 His father worked as a salesman and briefly as a detective in San Francisco, according to U.S. Census records, and at different jobs in California during the 1930s.
 In 1940, the Eastwoods settled in Piedmont, California and did not move again until after Clint reached adulthood.
 Eastwood often drops references to the Great Depression in interviews, implying that he comes from a poor family, but according to Sondra Locke, "actually they were never poor, they lived in a very wealthy part of town, had a swimming pool, belonged to the country club, and each drove his own car."